Bike Nice, Drive Nice

 Check before opening your car door into traffic

 Motor vehicle operators or passengers must make sure it is safe to exit into moving traffic.
 In other words, they need to check before opening their car doors.
 They bear the legal responsibility in dooring incidents.

 Look over your shoulder when turning or parking to make sure there are no cyclists or pedestrians nearby.

 Yield to pedestrians and people on bicycles

 Bicyclists are required to yield to pedestrians, and motorists are required to yield to bicyclists.
-It’s important for everyone to follow this etiquette so as not to disrupt someone’s
+It’s important for everyone to follow this etiquette so as not to disrupt someone’s right of way.

 Heads up, phones down